crazyfree/vutimoji/README.md

 ## Who am i?
 I am a plugin that integrate twitter emoji library with VueJS 2.x.
-I made it because i like to.
+I made it because i can't found an up to date version on internet.

 ## How to install ?